 YY: It sounds like there's a lot of work going into this in terms of predicting brain and behaviour and the relationships between them.
 Can you speak a bit more about the models that you're using?
 From what you've described, it seems like you're using some sort of PLS (partial least squares) or CCA (canonical correlation analysis)?

 JMM: What we've been using for these types of approaches are regularized versions of PLS and CCA, which can work with very high dimensional data.
 CCA in particular has the limitation that if it's not regularized, then you can only use it when the number of variables are smaller than the number of samples.
 When you work with brain images you have hundreds of thousands of voxelwise features.
 In addition, the item levels from assessments we use to track behaviour are also on the order of hundreds.
 Not all the samples have the scale of the ABCD study’s 11,000 subjects, so we use regularized models such as regularized CCA and sparse PLS.
 A lot of the work we have been doing as a group is developing new models because, as we use the currently available models, we realize that they still have some limitations.
-I can say that there is actually—as far as I know—no proper regularized or sparse CCA approach that works with very high dimensional data.
-Usually, the models make assumptions in order to be able to work with high dimensional data, with the implication that sparse PLS optimizes/maximizes the covariance of the latent variables and CCA maximizes the correlation.
-It means that the associations we find with sparse PLS are driven more by the variance in the brain and the behaviour than by the relationship between them.
+I can say that there is actually—as far as I know—no proper sparse CCA approach that works with very high dimensional data, in the order of hundreds of thousands features.
+Usually, the sparse CCA models make the assumption that the covariance matrix is an identity matrix (which means the features are uncorrelated) in order to be able to work with high dimensional data, with the implication that they become a PLS model that maximize the covariance of the latent variables instead of a CCA model that maximizes the correlation.
+It means that the associations we find with these models are driven more by the variance in the brain and the behaviour data than by the relationship between them.
 This is a limitation.
-We are now working on developing better models: we have one PhD student in my group working on new algorithms to implement sparsity.
+We are now working on developing better models: a PhD student in my group is developing a new framework for regularized CCA which will enable using different types of regularization and sparsity.

 [Note: a tutorial on PLS and CCA for identifying brain-behaviour relationships can be found here.]